All Episodes

 Okay.

-The also another reason why they do this, guys, is because usary is banned in Islam.
+Also, another reason why they do this, guys, is because usery is banned in Islam, okay, which banks a lot of times charge interest.

-They are primarily located in the Middle East, North Africa, the Horn of Africa, and the Indian subcontinent.
+While hawala adars are spread throughout the world, they are primarily located in the Middle East, North Africa, the Horn of Africa, and the Indian subcontinent.

 All right.

-Contacted that associate again on the phone regarding the 5,000 hours.
+Contacted that associate again on the phone regarding the $5,000.

-Later that day, merchant called the CS and told the CS that he had arranged for someone to give him the $5,000.
+Later that day, Merchant called the CS and told the CS that he had arranged for someone to give him the $5,000.

-Merchant instructed CS to take a photograph of serial number on a $1 bill and text the image to merchant.
+Merchant instructed the CS to take a photograph of serial number on a $1 bill and text the image to merchant.

 But there's some kind of identifying characteristic that only the people involved in the transaction know, right?